DelphiWorlds/HowTo/Solutions/AndroidLibraries/Readme.md

 3. Save the project
 4. Do a Clean (right-click the **project** and click Clean)
 5. Do a Build (right-click the **project** and click Build)

+## Android apps with a service

+If the app still crashes on startup, and you have a service with the application, it may be due to changes in the Delphi service code.
+In which case, follow these steps:

+1. In the root of the source folder for the service, delete the `.template.java` files.
+This will cause Delphi to recreate them when you:
+2. Rebuild the project